Postdoc Faculty Coordinator

-Kate has served as the Postdoc Facilitator since 2020 and has been at UW in various capacities since 2007.
-As the Postdoc Facilitator, she manages postdoctoral scholars' community-building and professional development initiatives and ensures the Allen School's postdocs are connected to resources for making postdoc experience successful and lead them toward their career aspirations.
+Kate has served as the Postdoctoral Program Manager since 2020 and has been at UW in various capacities since 2007.
+She manages postdoctoral scholars' community-building and professional development initiatives and ensures the Allen School's postdocs are connected to resources for making postdoc experience successful and leading them toward their career aspirations.

 Kate is also the academic adviser for the Professional Master's Program, where she is the primary point of contact for prospective and continuing PMP students at any point in their time in the program, pre-application through graduation.